modelstar-labs/.github/profile/README.md

 ## Hi there 👋

-ModelStar provides easy-to-use solutions to develop and run Python data transformation code as UDFs and Stored Procedures inside data warehouses.
+ModelStar lets you develop and deploy machine learning solutions inside Snowflake with a few lines of SQL.

 We’re currently in the pre-release phase, working with design partners to polish features.
 To try it out, contact us: dev@modelstar.io